 - Powdered sugar – to roll the balls in before baking.

 - Pantry staples – flour, baking powder sugar, eggs, and vanilla.

-Step 1: Process the sugar and lemon zest in a food processor then add the wet ingredients and process until it’s pale and thickened.
+Step 1: In the bowl of a stand mixer, combine the sugar and lemon zest and mix until combined.
+Next add the wet ingredients and mix until it’s pale and thickened.